slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Ayn Rand
 > *"The wise warrior avoids the battle."
 -- Sun Tzu*
-> *"Divide each difficulty into as many parts as is feasible and necessary to resolve it."
--- Descartes

 - what you think is your problem is not your problem, your strategy is - dan munro
 - a plan is only useful if it can survive reality.
 And a future filled with unknowns is everyone's reality.